Brazo de Platino

-Daniel Alvarado Nieves (born March 7, 1973) is a Mexican luchador, or professional wrestler, better known by the ring name Brazo de Platino ("Platinum Arm").
+Daniel Alvarado Nieves (born March 7, 1973) is a Mexican professional wrestler, better known by the ring name Brazo de Platino ("Platinum Arm").
 He is a part of the extensive Alvarado wrestling family that was founded by his father Shadito Cruz and includes Alvarado's five older brothers as well as a large number of third-generation wrestlers.
 Most of the wrestlers in the Alvarado family is using or has used a ring name with the word "Brazo" ("Arm") in it at some point in their career.
-Alvarado has worked for a number of Mexican professional wrestling promotion, but is currently working on the Mexican Independent circuit and not permanently for one specific promotion.
+Alvarado has worked for a number of Mexican promotion, but is currently working on the Mexican Independent circuit and not permanently for one specific promotion.

 Professional wrestling career

 Daniel Alvarado Nieves was the youngest of six sons of Shadito Cruz and the last one to make his debut in 1986 after training under both his father and his brother Jesús Alvarado Nieves, better known as Brazo de Oro.
 Initially he wrestled as Shadito Cruz Jr. and is the only Alvarado sibling to officially be billed as such.